[HISTORY: Adopted by the City Council of the City of Harrisburg by Ord. No. 138-1959. Amendments noted where applicable.]

-When signs are erected lawfully giving notice thereof, no person shall park a vehicle longer than the time permitted, nor during specified hours when parking is prohibited, upon any street or parts of streets designated as limited parking areas by the traffic control maps or by temporary regulations in conformity with Chapter 3-107, Temporary Traffic Regulations.
+When signs are erected lawfully giving notice thereof, no person shall park a vehicle longer than the time permitted, nor during specified hours when parking is prohibited, upon any street or parts of streets or parking facilities designated as limited parking areas by the traffic control maps or by temporary regulations in conformity with Chapter 3-107, Temporary Traffic Regulations.

 [Ord.
 No. 24-1994]

 The Director of the Department of Public Works shall develop a schedule of four-hour routes to sweep, remove snow or otherwise clean each City street twice per month.